AmirAynede/LB2-project-Group-1/README.md

 ### b.
 Filtering of the Positive Dataset
 UniProtKB does not directly allow filtering signal peptides by length.

 A custom Python script was implemented to:
-	•	Query UniProtKB via its REST API.
+- Query UniProtKB via its REST API
-	•	Iterate through JSON results.
+- Iterate through JSON results
-	•	Retain only proteins with signal peptides ≥ 14 residues.
+- Retain only proteins with signal peptides ≥ 14 residues
-	•	Export the final datasets in both .tsv and .fasta formats.
+- Export the final datasets in both `.tsv` and `.fasta` formats

  > The final number of results in the positive dataset was: **2,932**

 ### c.
 Implementation Notes

-About the implementation:
-	•	API & Pagination: handled via the UniProtKB REST API (https://rest.uniprot.org/uniprotkb/).
+- API & Pagination: handled via the UniProtKB REST API (https://rest.uniprot.org/uniprotkb/).
 Pagination is implemented using the Link header.
-	•	Batch retrieval: results are retrieved in batches of 500 entries.
+- Batch retrieval: results are retrieved in batches of 500 entries.
-	•	Retry mechanism: requests.Session() with retry strategy ensures robustness against temporary server unavailability.
+- Retry mechanism: requests.Session() with retry strategy ensures robustness against temporary server unavailability.
-	•	Output files: both .tsv (structured metadata) and .fasta (protein sequences) files are generated for downstream analysis.
+- Output files: both .tsv (structured metadata) and .fasta (protein sequences) files are generated for downstream analysis.

 ### d.
 Output files
   The final amount of entries in the datasets can be found in the following table: